 Adaptive learning technology focuses on your academic weaknesses.

-What helps us identify this question as a Parallelism question is the following Stop Sign:
+What helps us identify this question as a Pronoun question is the following Stop Sign:

-Every pronoun in the underlined part of the sentence or after it
+Any pronoun in the underlined part or after it.

 Although this answer choice is grammatically correct, it is stylistically flawed.
 Changing the sentence from active to passive creates Redundancy.
 Since there is another grammatically correct answer choice that doesn't use the passive form, it is preferable to this one.

 Active (more concise): Carl Lewis won ten Olympic medals.